-1.4 Personal Protective Equipment
+1.4 Personal Protective Equipment (PPE)

-Golden Hill's is committed to minimizing workplace related injuries to employees and contractors jointly through the use of Personal Protective Equipment (PPE).
+The Division is committed to minimizing workplace related injuries to employees and contractors jointly through the use of Personal Protective Equipment (PPE).
 PPE is your last line of defense against hazards at the work place.
 The use of PPE is most effective when combined with the use of engineering and administrative controls.
-If the hazard assessment required by section 7 of the OH&S Code indicates that PPE is required, GH's will ensure that workers wear and use the required PPE properly.
+If the hazard assessment required by section 2 of the OH&S Code indicates that PPE is required, Division will ensure that workers wear and use the required PPE properly.
 Ensuring that workers have and wear their PPE is not enough, the employer must ensure that the PPE is used properly and maintained as per the Alberta OHS Act, Code and Regulations.

-In addition, the organization values their employees and contractors and promotes healthy and safe working conditions within the boundaries of GH's.
+In addition, the organization values their employees and contractors and promotes healthy and safe working conditions within the boundaries of Division.
 Therefore, all employees and contractors shall use the PPE that has been outlined within the hazard assessments, safe work practices and procedures, best practices and procedures, and codes of practice.
-Furthermore, adherence to the Personal Protective Equipment Best Practices and Procedures (Appendix C on eCompliance) must be followed.
+Furthermore, adherence to the Personal Protective Equipment Best Practices and Procedures (See eCompliance/Documents) must be followed.

 All PPE will be used, cared for and maintained in accordance with the manufacturer's specifications.
 In the event the PPE becomes defective, it will be removed from active service and a replacement will immediately be provided by the employer.
-GH's employees frequently use disposable PPE.
+Division employees frequently use disposable PPE.